ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/migration-guide.md

 * ...

 #### Image caption
-An image caption will not be automatically showing up as the image widget gets selected.
-Its visibility can be toggled now by a `caption` button introduced by the `ImageCaption` plugin.
-The default location of this button is in the image toolbar.
+An image caption will not be automatically showing up when selecting the image widget anymore.
+Its visibility can now be toggled by a `caption` button registered by the `ImageCaption` plugin.
+The default location of this button in the predefined builds is in the image toolbar.

-To provide a valid HTML data output, an image caption is supported by the block images only.
+To provide a valid HTML data output, an image caption is supported for the block images only.
 Adding a caption to an inline image will result in converting it to the block image.

 #### Image styles
-Since the appearance of the image in the document depends on the image type (block/inline), the `ImageStyle` plugin will be in charge of switching between the image types.
+Since the appearance of the image in the document depends on the image type (block/inline), the `ImageStyle` plugin is now in charge of switching between these types.
 Thus, the following changes have been introduced:

 * The format of the `config.image.styles` has changed.
 The list of the supported styles has to be declared in the `options` field.
 Read more about the *`image.styles` configuration (link)*.